Mint-System/Odoo-Apps-Purchase-Workflow/purchase_order_line_price_default/README.rst

 Purchase Order Line Price Default
 =================================

-Do not set price if no seller is available.
+Set price to zero if seller is not available.

 .. image:: ./static/description/icon.png
   :height: 100